paarthd00/paarthd00/README.md

 ## About Me

-- 🚀 My passion lies in Full-stack Web Development.
+- 🚀 My passion lies in Full-stack Web and Mobile Development.
 - 🌐 I'm deeply fascinated by the world of Human-Computer Interaction.
 - 🧠 I'm continually exploring the creative possibilities of Generative AI.